Meudon Great Refractor: Background and development

-Design & Construction
+Design and construction

 There are two objective lenses, one is designed for the human eye, and the other for photography.
 The 62 cm lens is designed to focus blue light, which is the color desired for the film emulsion.
 (It would be another century before CCD imaging came into force).

 The lenses in the telescope are a type of glass lens that has two parts, usually called an achromat.
 The two parts, called a 'crown' and 'flint' have not only a certain shape (i.e. figure) but also a different chemical composition.
 The crown glass typically is made with potassium and sodium silicates, while the flint is usually made with potassium and lead silicates.

 The 62 cm aperture photographic lens corrected for the colour blue, was not installed until 1898.

 The 1886 prices for each lens, was 130 thousand francs for the visual, and 50 thousand francs for the photographic.
 The dome is made of iron and weighs 100 tons.
 It was made by the firm Etablissements Cali.

 The Meudon refractor resides in Grande Cupola surrounded by the gardens and other site facilities.

 The Meudon telescope was typical of this period, missing out on becoming the largest refractor because of the Lick Observatory telescope coming online in 1888, and there were even bigger refractors, such as the Yerkes Observatory telescope, inaugurated in 1897.

 With the advent of chemical-based astrophotography in the 19th century, there were some difficulties in adapting Great refactors to this application.
 There were different solutions, and one way was to make to separate objectives in separate tubes, with each lens having different optical properties.
-An example of the first case was the Great refractor of Meudon Obseravtory, which had a visual objective lens of 32.7 (83 cm) inches on one tube, and alongside it another tube with a lens of 24.4 inches (63 cm) intended for photographic work.
+An example of the first case was the Great refractor of Meudon Observatory, which had a visual objective lens of 32.7 (83 cm) inches on one tube, and alongside it another tube with a lens of 24.4 inches (63 cm) intended for photographic work.

 The lenses are mounted in the same tube, in this case actually rectangular and is made of steel.

 The observatory resides in a special park designed by :fr:Urbain Vitry, the Parc de l'Observatoire.

 The dome was originally turned by a 12-horsepower gasoline engine, and electrical power was provided to the dome by an 8 hp engine running a generator.

 The telescope was noted for an instrument that detected polarization of light, installed in the 1920s by Bernard Lyot.